jpcorb20/toxic-comment-server/README.md

 ## Tests

-To run the tests, there is this command:
+To run the unit tests, it is this command:

     pytest --cov=. --cov-report=term-missing tests\

+All tests should be completed before building and releasing the container.

 ## Production-ready Docker version

-All tests should be completed before building and releasing the container.

 Build the image for better reproducibility and get a production-ready image (might take some time):

     docker build -t toxic-comment-server

-Run a container with environment variables:
+Run a container with environment variables from _.env_ file:

     docker run -p 8080:8080 --env DEBUG=0 --env [...OTHER ENV...] toxic-comment-server

+_gunicorn_ is used for production.

 ## Futher works